How to submit your revised thesis:

 The Research Degrees Office will write to the original examiners to inform them that you have re-entered for the examination and confirm that they are able to act.
 You can then submit two bound copies ('Morgana' binding from the QMUL Copy Shop is acceptable) and one electronic copy of your revised thesis to the Research Degrees Office.
 You must also provide a submission form, which can be downloaded here (Submission Form [DOC 41KB]).
 Students may email the electronic copy to the Research Degrees Officer for their School, or use the QMUL File Exchange Service for files up to 2 GB.
 You must not contact the examiners or the examination will be invalidated.
 The Research Degrees Office will dispatch your thesis to the examiners on your behalf.

 If you do not wish your thesis to be available in the library and online (and did not apply to restrict access to your thesis on the examination re-entry form) you must also apply to restrict access to library copies of your thesis at this point.

 Whether to hold a second oral examination is within the examiners’ discretion.
 Your supervisor is responsible for arranging the viva and keeping you and the Research Degrees Office informed of the arrangements.
 If you have any queries about the viva, please speak to your supervisor in the first instance.

 Presentation of the thesis:

-The thesis must be presented in the format set out in the notes on presentation and binding of the theses.
+The thesis must be presented in the format set out in the notes on Presentation and binding of the these [DOC 63KB]s.
 The Research Degrees Office can provide information on companies that provide a thesis binding service , but offers no guarantee that the work will be carried out to the University of London specification.
 The candidate is responsible for ensuring that the work is carried out to the required standard.

 Students who have received financial support from external funding bodies such as Research Councils should acknowledge the support they have received according to the format stipulated by their funding body.
 The Research Councils require the following to be included in published research outputs: